iharshgaur/StarWars/README.md

 <br>

 This repository contains the **StarWars Characters Searchbar** that was build as an assignment during interview process at **UrbanPiper**.
 It helps users to search about their favourite characters of Star Wars Universe.
+Enjoy and **May the force be with you**

 <br>